 The AOFM is part of the Treasury portfolio.
 It is accountable to the Secretary to the Treasury and to the Treasurer, and through the Treasurer to the Parliament and the public.
 However, it is a prescribed agency under the Financial Management and Accountability Act 1997 and maintains its own accounts separately from those of the Treasury.
 AOFM staff are employed under the Public Service Act 1999.

-For budgetary purposes, the AOFM’s activities comprise of one program directed to achieve the following on behalf of the Australian Government: the advancement of macroeconomic growth and stability; the effective operation of financial markets through issuing debt and investing in financial assets; and managing debt, investments and cash.
+For budgetary purposes, the AOFM’s activities comprise of one programme directed to achieve the following outcome on behalf of the Australian Government: the advancement of macroeconomic growth and stability; the effective operation of financial markets through issuing debt and investing in financial assets; and managing debt, investments and cash.
 The AOFM aims to manage its net debt portfolio at least cost, subject to an acceptable level of risk.
-It also issues bonds taking into account the Government’s policy objectives to support the CGS market.
+It also issues bonds taking into account the Government’s policy objectives to support the Commonwealth Government Securities market.

-In addition, the AOFM supports the Australian Government’s aims to transfer knowledge and skill to developing countries through several foreign aid related avenues.
-Throughout 2012-13 two staff members were on secondment programs organised by AusAID.
-One staff member was seconded under the Strongim Gavman Program to Papua New Guinea.
-Another staff member was seconded under the Regional Assistance Mission component of the Financial and Economic Management Strengthening Program to the Solomon Islands.
-Both programs offer these governments support for their debt management activities and the further development of their policies and frameworks.
+In addition, the AOFM supports the Australian Government’s aims to transfer knowledge and skill to developing countries through foreign aid related avenues.
+In 2013‑14, AOFM staff members worked on programmes organised by AusAID and Department of Foreign Affairs and Trade under the Strongim Gavman Program in Papua New Guinea and the Solomon Islands Economic and Public Sector Governance Program in the Solomon Islands.
+Both programmes offer these governments support for their debt and cash management activities.